chef/chef-web-docs/chef_master/source/platforms.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/platforms.rst>`__

 Chef software is supported on the various operating systems (platforms) listed below.
-To see which versions of our software we currently support, see the :ref:`versions` section.
+To see which versions of our software we currently support, see the `Supported Versions </platforms.html#versions>`__ section.

 Platforms
 =====================================================